danielmarschall/cmdb2/Readme.md

 - Column `AMOUNT_LOCAL` contains the amount in the local currency.
 This value is only correct if `AMOUNT_LOCAL` in the commission events is entered (or automatically converted) correctly.
 - Column `IS_FREE`: A value of "True" marks the line as free, i.e. the client doesn't have to pay for this item.
 - Column `DESCRIPTION` contains a description, e.g. if you want to break down the quote into components such as background, extra character, style, extra shading, free, etc.

+When is the currency converted?
+When all these criteria have been fulfilled:
+- In the commission quote, `IS_FREE` must be False, otherwise Local Amount will be automatically set to 0.
+- You change the field "Amount" or "Currency" and save the row (leave the line).
+- "Currency" must be a valid 3-letter code currency, e.g. `USD`
+- In the configuration you need to have `LOCAL_CURRENCY` filled with a valid 3-letter code currency, e.g. EUR
+- In the configuration you need to have `CURRENCY_LAYER_API_KEY` filled with a valid API key from [CurrencyLayer.com](https://CurrencyLayer.com/)

 #### Commission window uploads